 The understanding presented by Smith is that all human beings regardless of their religions have the capacity to grow spiritually; this is because all human beings can experience the supernatural dimension though in different ways.
 However, Smith assumes that all human beings must understand certain specific issues which should become evident in their lives as signs of their spiritual growth, only then can an individual be said to be developing spiritually.
-This invariably means that spiritual development is evidenced by changes that occur in the life of an individual based on the spiritual experiences as that individual has passed through.
+This invariably means that spiritual development is evidenced by changes that occur in the life of an individual based on the spiritual experiences that individual has passed through.
 In other words, spiritual development has not occurred if a change in actions in relation to current spiritual understanding has not taken place.

 The Life Way Christian Resources created a spiritual development assessment template that includes six specific indices that can be used to evaluate spiritual development.
 These indices are: abiding in Christ, Living in the word, praying in faith, fellowshipping with other believers, witnessing to the world, and ministering to others.
 This spiritual development paradigm focuses on the individual's personal dedication in relation the observance of personal devotion, personal prayer, and personal bible study, fellowship with others, and service to others.
-Higgins-Norman and Scott (2009, 10) also agrees with the above paradigm specifying that spiritual development in children and teenagers cannot be measured as it is in adults.
-These editors explain that a model that will accurately measure spiritual development among teenagers would focus on issues relating to the practical aspects of living, they assert that spiritual development among teens should consider the teens relationship with God, with self, and with other believers.
-These issues raised by M. De Souza, L. J. Francis, J. O'Higgins-Norman, and D. G. Scott is in tandem with the specific elements identified by Life-Way Christian Resources.
+Higgins-Norman and Scott (2009, 10) also agree with the above paradigm specifying that spiritual development in children and teenagers cannot be measured as it is in adults.